Is TeX Y2K-compliant?

 tex-implementors discussion list

-Subject: message for prof. knuth
+Subject: message for prof. knuthdon,

-due to the way bureaucracies work, a number of people in the tex community have been asked to sign pieces of paper stating that tex is Y2K compliant.
+after a lengthy discussion on the tex-implementors discussion list, it seems advisable for me to write and ask you to consider another change to tex and metafont.due to the way bureaucracies work, a number of people in the tex community have been asked to sign pieces of paper stating that tex is Y2K compliant.

 one of them, chris rowley, had the temerity to point out that there is one place where tex now prints out a year in two-digit format and that perhaps changing this would be very simple and would save a lot of people the time otherwise needed to explain this phenomenon in the current climate of anxiety about such matters.